Why Do I Have A Rash Around My Tattoo?

-Whilst rashes can occur around older tattoos, they are generally not as serious as when they appear on brand new tattoo.
+While symptoms can occur around older tattoos too, they are generally not as serious as when they appear on brand new ones.

-Infections are much less unlikely due to the skin having already formed a protective layer around the area, and the skin will also be much less sensitive once it’s fully healed.
+Infections are much less likely since the skin has already formed a protective layer around the area, and the skin will also be much less sensitive once it’s fully healed.

-However, tattoos can develop allergic reactions to the ink many years after the tattoo was actually created, meaning that although it’s uncommon, your old tattoo can break out in a rash if an allergy develops around the area.
+However, tattoos can develop allergic reactions to the tattoo ink many years after the tattoo was actually created, meaning that although it’s uncommon, your old tattoo can break out if an allergy suddenly develops around the area.

-An old tattoo can also be irritated by various products and materials and can produce a rash for this reason, too.
+An old tattoo can also be irritated by various products and materials and can produce redness and bumps for this reason, too.
 There is also a medical condition called Sarcoidosis that can present in the skin overlying tattoos.

-If this happens to your old tattoo regularly, it’s best to keep an eye on what you’re currently treating your skin/tattoo with to make sure that there aren’t any specific products or ingredients that could be causing these rash outbreaks to happen every time that they're applied.
+If this happens to your old tattoo regularly, it’s best to keep an eye on what you’re currently treating your skin/tattoo with to make sure there aren’t any specific products or ingredients that could be causing these outbreaks to occur around the tattooed skin.

-Rashes aren’t a common side-effect of the tattooing procedure, so if you do get a rash around your new tattoo which doesn’t disappear after a couple of days, it’s advisable to get it looked at by either your tattoo artist or a doctor so they can treat it promptly, especially if they believe there are any infections or allergic reactions present.
+Significant irritation isn’t a common side-effect of the tattooing procedure, so if you do get problems around your new tattoo which doesn’t disappear after a couple of days, it’s advisable to get it looked at by either your tattoo artist or a doctor so they can treat it promptly, especially if they believe there are any infections or allergic reactions present.

-Tattoo rashes aren’t always a cause for concern though, and hopefully with this advice, your new tattoo can continue to heal well and come out the other side looking beautiful.
+A tattoo rash isn’t always a cause for concern though, and hopefully with this advice, your new tattoo can continue to heal well, and come out the other side looking amazing.